rafaelbicudo/PhD/README.md

 ### linear-regression.py

 Performs a linear regression to determine Ryckaert-Bellemans torsional coefficients used in the parameterization of classical dihedral energies.
-The optimization uses quantum mechanical calculations of a rigid scan performed with Gaussian09/16 code, performs a cubic interpolation in the quantum data and fit the coefficients to reproduce the polynomial.
+The optimization uses quantum mechanical calculations of a rigid scan via Gaussian09/16 code, performs a cubic interpolation in the quantum data and fit the coefficients to reproduce the polynomial.
 It recieves as input:

 1. Gaussian09/16 output file - `gaussianlogfile`
 2. DICEtools xyz rotations file - `xyzrotationsfile`